 - A. Temporary Emergency Rental and Relocation Assistance Program.
-Provide funds for security deposit for individuals forced to relocate due to government action such as code enforcement actions or changes in land use. - B. Property Acquisition and Rehabilitation Program.
+Provide funds for security deposit for individuals forced to relocate due to change of use or code enforcement, or for up-to-moderate income tenants involuntarily displaced due to government action such as code enforcement actions or change in land use. - B. Property Acquisition and Rehabilitation Program.
 Provide opportunities to create affordable housing through the Property Acquisition and Rehabilitation program.
 The program may consider strategies such as providing loan assistance, for example through establishing a trust fund.
 It may also consider identifying funding for nonprofit affordable housing providers and allowing such providers the right of first offer to acquire existing multi-unit residential properties as they come to market. - C. West Culver City Residential Rehabilitation Program.
 Offer rehabilitation grants to eligible property owners in West Culver City and provide grants to affordable housing developers who wish to acquire and rehabilitate units to provide low income rental housing. - D. Surcharge Fee for New Construction.
 Offset the New Construction Surcharge fee for affordable units assisted by LMIHAF. - E. Homebuyer Assistance.
 Explore resources, financing mechanisms, and/or partnership with nonprofits and lenders to facilitate affordable homeownership opportunities for first-time buyers. - F. Community Land Trust.
 Explore the feasibility of establishing a Community Land Trust that can be used for various affordable housing activities.